Cybercrime was projected to cost businesses over $6 trillion a year by 2021.

-Here are our top nine choices for best incident response tools:
+Here are our top ten choices for best incident response tools:

 - Datadog Security Monitoring A cloud-based solution designed to work out of the box.